isc-projects/bind9/doc/arm/reference.rst

    values are silently adjusted.
 This option is not needed until higher EDNS versions than 0 are in use.

-.. namedconf:statement:: max-udp-size

-   The option sets the maximum EDNS UDP message size :iscman:`named` sends.
-Valid values are 512 to 4096 bytes; values outside this range are silently adjusted.
-This option is useful when there is a firewall that is blocking large replies from :iscman:`named`.

 .. namedconf:statement:: padding

    The option adds EDNS Padding options to outgoing messages,